 You’ve got an employee engagement problem, and you don’t even know it

-Nearly two-thirds (64%) of US employees are disengaged or actively disengaged from work.
-Yet 50% or above is considered an acceptable response rate for an employee survey.
-So, just on the maths alone, employee engagement scores are inaccurate and large sections of companies aren’t represented.
+Just 50% is considered an acceptable response rate for an employee survey.
+So employee engagement scores are likely to be inaccurate, with large sections of companies unrepresented.
 But employee engagement's a key element of today’s hybrid work environment.
 So HR Directors must find better ways of how to spot disengagement.
 And form a clear picture of problems in their business so they can take action where disengagement's high.

 Spot the hidden signs of disengagement